 “It’s been an interesting time.
 Many funders have responded with a combination of new work and business as usual, feeling their way along in a fast shifting, and often alarming landscape.
 Others have radically changed how they think and operate.
 And then there are some foundations—many, actually—that have kept doing exactly what they were doing before in areas that are quite removed from national policy battles.
 Overall, it’d be wrong to say that the 2016 election has disrupted philanthropy in any seismic way.
 But it’s also hard to recall a period of so much anxiety and action within the funding world.”

 With a conservative administration in place, one of my 2018 predictions anticipated reduced federal funding for grants to nonprofit organizations.
-The verdict is still out.
+The verdict on this is still out.
 I have witnessed one nonprofit with which I work continue to secure new federal grant contracts this year, while some federal grant programs on which it had relied previously were dissolved.
 This reflects new thinking and interests on the part of federal officials, and this nonprofit has been quick to adapt.

-Federal funding is being funnelled from the federal government to the states, with the states then allocating grants locally, many of them to nonprofits.
+Federal funding is being funneled from the federal government to the states, with the states then allocating grants locally, many of them to nonprofits.
 This mode of operation dovetails with the Republican emphasis on delegating decision-making to the states and not managing those decisions from Washington, D.C.
 Some have called this the, “Overthrow Project.”

 Herbert J. Gans notes in his article for The Nation, “This is How the Republican Party Plans to Destroy the Federal Government” (February 13, 2017).
 “The essence of the Overthrow Project is familiar: to reduce taxes on the very rich, free the business community from taxes and regulations that interfere with its money-making, and subsidize that community with public funds.
 In addition, the Overthrow Project aims to privatize as many governmental activities as possible.
 Left for government is the maintenance of the remaining public infrastructure that enables private enterprise to operate efficiently and safely, as well as the assurance of public safety through ever-higher funding of the military, the homeland-security apparatus, the police, and other forces of so called law and order.”